kellyjonbrazil/jc/docs/readme.md

 * kellyjonbrazil@gmail.com

-This package serializes the output of many standard unix command line tools to dictionaries and lists of dictionaries.
+This package converts the output of many standard unix command line tools and file-types to dictionaries and lists of dictionaries.

 ## Interactive Documentation